-The authorizations to make use an appellation of origin may be ineffective by (i) nullity thereof (if granted against the provisions of the Federal Law on the Protection of Industrial Property or with false data and documents); (ii) cancellation for making use of the appellation of origin differently to the use set forth in the Declaration, if the legend "Protected Appellation of Origin" or the abbreviation thereof "D.O.P" is omitted or if it fails to comply with the applicable Mexican Official Standard and (iii) expiration, due to the termination of expiration date or if it is not used for three years immediately previous to the request of the expiration administrative request.
+The authorizations to make use an appellation of origin may be ineffective by (i) nullity thereof (if granted against the provisions of the Federal Law on the Protection of Industrial Property or with false data and documents); (ii) cancellation for making use of the appellation of origin differently to the use set forth in the Declaration, if the legend "Protected Appellation of Origin" or the abbreviation thereof "D.O.P." is omitted or if it fails to comply with the applicable Mexican Official Standard and (iii) expiration, due to the termination of expiration date or if it is not used for three years immediately previous to the request of the expiration administrative declaration (except if justified, in the IMPI's opinion).